Post image for Installing Studio Manager

 Updating from an earlier version of Studio Manager

 If you are updating from an earlier version of Studio Manager, refer to the separate document on that topic.
 There is a set of recommended steps to take to prepare your older Studio Manager file for conversion.
-Please read that information carefully before starting the conversion, then use it to guide you.
+Please read that information carefully before starting the conversion, then use it to guide you through each step.